 Zen: A gateway to the heart

-Her focus is writing, her own contemplative practice, and discovering more intimate ways of teaching.
+Her current focus is writing, her own contemplative practice, and discovering more intimate ways of teaching.
 She invites you and your sangha or community to access information about Sensei’s creative and heartfelt offerings through her website zenju.org.
 She teaches freely on Facebook.
 Subscribe to the newsletter to keep informed with updates.

-She is currently not in residence at San Francisco Zen Center and does not offer general practice discussions for SFZC students or those seeking to be students at SFZC.
+While upholding her Dharma Transmission as a teacher in the Suzuki Roshi lineage, Sensei is currently not in residence at San Francisco Zen Center and does not offer general practice discussions for SFZC students or those seeking to be students at SFZC.